Keep Up With McLean!

 Our multidisciplinary staff consists of board-certified psychiatrists, licensed psychologists and clinical social workers, and expressive therapists.

-The MSE Adult Partial Hospital Program is part of McLean’s Division of Depression and Anxiety Disorders led by division chief Kerry J. Ressler, MD, PhD.
+The MSE Adult Partial Hospital Program is part of McLean’s Center of Excellence in Depression and Anxiety Disorders led by chief Kerry J. Ressler, MD, PhD.

 The program is located at McLean SouthEast in Middleborough, Massachusetts.
 For more information on directions, parking, and local accommodations, please visit our Maps & Directions page.